kurmorootsi/self-driving-car/README.md

-Self-driving car using simple neural network
+## Self-driving car using simple neural network

-Starts with randomly generated brain, save the best brain
+Starts with randomly generated brain (weight & bias), save the best brain, refresh, train the brain until you dodge all the obstacles

 ## Getting Started